What Is the difference between jujubes and dates?

 100 grams of dried jujubes have 217 mg of vitamin C, which is about 242 percent of the daily recommended intake.

 A high-protein diet triggers feelings of fullness between meals, according to a study that was done by Scientists at Purdue University and published in the Journal of the Academy of Nutrition and Dietetics.

 Protein also helps the cells in your body to function healthily as they are required for the maintenance of tissues and organs, according to the US National Library of Medicine.

 Moreover, you need protein when you practice any type of physical exercise, especially when you try to build muscle through weightlifting.

 100 grams of dried jujubes have 3.7 grams of protein which is about 7 percent of the daily recommended intake.

-Vitamin B2, also referred to as riboflavin, is a yellow natural chemical which is essential for the function of our nervous systems and for healthy eyes, skin, and hair.
+Vitamin B2, also referred to as riboflavin, is a yellow natural chemical that is essential for the function of our nervous systems and for healthy eyes, skin, and hair.
 This vitamin also works effectively with vitamin B6, iron, and folate.